Amazon Fire 7 vs Fire HD 8: Which should you buy?

 The two Fire tablets are very much alike, but the Fire HD 8 has some important upgrades for that extra $30 asking price.
 For starters, there's a higher resolution display, and though not a massive increase in PPI, it looks noticeably better than the 7-inch model.
 There's also more RAM and more internal storage, along with a fairly significant boost in battery life over the smaller one.

 For media lovers, the Fire HD 8 is also going to deliver better audio, with stereo speakers and Dolby Atmos support for an all-round better experience watching video content or listening to music.
+The HD 8 like the HD 10 also supports Show Mode which, with the optional dock, turns your tablet into essentially an Echo Show you can then take outside with you.

 Here's the thing, though.
 The Fire 7 is a better choice for a tablet to give to your young ones.
 At 50 bucks it's verging on impulse buy territory, and the new model has a better screen and dual-band WiFi support to boast over its predecessor.
-For someone looking for the cheapest tablet possible that isn't garbage, the Fire 7 is still the one we recommend.
+For someone looking for the cheapest tablet possible that isn't garbage, the Fire 7 is still the one we recommend, especially for young ones.

-Both of these come in child-friendly Kids Editions, but if you're looking for a decent, low-cost tablet to consume media, browse the web, check your email and even play some games on, the Fire HD 8 is the one to get.
+Both of these also come in child-friendly Kids Editions, but if you're looking for a decent, low-cost tablet to consume media, browse the web, check your email and even play some games on, the Fire HD 8 is the one to get.
 The $30 difference is small enough that the improvements you get are well worth the extra investment.

 Both are still excellent low-cost tablets, though.